ExplicITConsulting/set-outlooksignatures.com/_posts/2025-10-20-current-state-and-future-of-roaming-signatures.en.md

 Fast forward to mid-2024, and while most tenants now have roaming signatures enabled, the reality is more complicated:
 - There's still no public API.
 - Some persistent bugs remain unresolved.
-- Outlook doesn’t support roaming signatures on all platforms.
+- Outlook doesn't support roaming signatures on all platforms.

-At Set-OutlookSignatures and ExplicIT, we’re convinced that roaming signatures are the future.
+At Set-OutlookSignatures and ExplicIT, we're convinced that roaming signatures are the future.
 But Microsoft's slow rollout and limited communication have made adoption tricky.
-That's why we’ve invested heavily in supporting this feature within Set-OutlookSignatures - offering capabilities no other solution on the market can match.
+That's why we've invested heavily in supporting this feature within Set-OutlookSignatures - offering capabilities no other solution on the market can match.

 Our recommendation for most clients:
 - Enable roaming signatures in your tenant